bobobobo88/bobforsqalanding/README.md

 ## Overview

-BobForSQA Landing is a modern, accessible, and secure Next.js web application designed for high performance and maintainability.
+BobForsqa Landing is a modern, accessible, and secure Next.js web application designed for high performance and maintainability.
 It features a terminal-inspired UI, robust testing, and best practices for accessibility, security, and developer experience.

 ---